 The regional academy programme is the first stage of the British Triathlon World Class Performance Pathway.
-Whist the final stages, the Olympic Podium and Olympic Academy squads, are GB-wide the first two stages - the Regional and Home Nations Academies - are under the remit of England, Scotland and Wales.
+Whilst the final stages, the Olympic Podium and Olympic Academy squads, are GB-wide the first two stages - the Regional Academies and Home Nations Talent Squads - are under the remit of England, Scotland and Wales.

 The Regional Academies are for Youth and Junior athletes, and are exclusively focussed on Olympic format triathlon - i.e. Draft-legal racing up to Olympic distance.
 Non-drafting triathlon is not an Olympic sport and consequently does not receive any governmental support.
 Tristar3 athletes may apply for selection during the September of their final TS3 season.

-This trials will be on Saturday 14th and Sunday 29th September at New Hall School.
+The trials will be on Saturday 23rd September and Saturday 7th October at New Hall School.
 Trialists need attend one date only.
 The format of each will be the same.

 Selection for the Regional Academy is by application with the criteria including triathlon experience, training history, home training environment and trials performances.